Flagsmith/flagsmith/docs/docs/deployment/hosting/kubernetes.md

 ### External Database configuration

-To connect the Flagsmith API to an external PostgreSQL server set the values under `databaseExternal`, eg:
+To connect the Flagsmith API to an external PostgreSQL server set the values under `databaseExternal`, eg in the `charts/flagsmith/values.yaml` file:

 ```yaml
 postgresql: